floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_put.md

 Stores or updates a watch identified by the `{watch_id}` path parameter.
 By default, the watch will be active and scheduled for execution.

 **Important** When a watch is created or updated, a snapshot of the privileges of the user performing the operation will be stored with the watch.
 When the stored watch is executed, it will have exactly these privileges.
 If a user modifies a watch created by another user, the user must ensure that they still have enough privileges to allow successful execution of the watch.
+See also the chapter on the [security execution context](security_execution_context.md).

 ## Path Parameters